Japanese submarine I-1: Construction and commissioning

-Built by Kawasaki at Kobe, Japan, I-2 was laid down on 12 March 1923 with the name Submarine Cruiser No. 74.
+Built by Kawasaki in Kobe, Japan, I-2 was laid down on 12 March 1923 with the name Submarine Cruiser No. 74.
 She was launched on 15 October 1924.
 Renamed I-1 on 1 November 1924, she was completed in late February 1926 and underwent sea trials—in which several German ship constructors participated—in the Seto Inland Sea off Awaji Island.
 The Imperial Japanese Navy accepted her for service and commissioned her on 10 March 1926.

 Service history

 Early service

 On the day of her commissioning, I-1 was attached to the Yokosuka Naval District.
 On 1 August 1926, she and her sister ship I-2 were assigned to Submarine Division 7 in Submarine Squadron 2 in the 2nd Fleet, a component of the Combined Fleet.
 On 1 July 1927, the division was reassigned to the Yokosuka Defense Division in the Yokosuka Naval District, and on 15 September 1927, when Submarine Division 7 began another tour with Submarine Squadron 2 in the 2nd Fleet, I-1 was removed from the division and reassigned directly to the Yokosuka Naval District.
 She returned to the division on 10 September 1928 during its assignment to Submarine Squadron 2.
 At 10:35 on 28 November 1928, as Submarine Division 7 returned to Yokosuka, Japan, in heavy seas and limited visibility, I-1 ran aground off Yokosuka.
 She suffered minor damage.
 No flooding occurred, but she was drydocked at Yokosuka to have her hull inspected.
-On 5 November 1929, I-1 was decommissioned and placed in reserve, and on 30 November 1929 Submarine Division 7 again was assigned to the Yokosuka Defense Division in the Yokosuka Naval District.
+On 5 November 1929, I-1 was decommissioned and placed in reserve, and on 30 November 1929 Submarine Division 7 was again assigned to the Yokosuka Defense Division in the Yokosuka Naval District.

-While in reserve, I-1 underwent modernization, in which her German-made diesel engines and entire battery installation were replaced.
+While in reserve, the I-1 underwent modernization, in which her German-made diesel engines and entire battery installation were replaced.
 On 1 August 1930, Submarine Division 7 began an assignment to Submarine Squadron 1 in the 1st Fleet, a component of the Combined Fleet, and, with her modernization work completed, I-1 was recommissioned on 15 November 1930 and rejoined the division.